-3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 FLORAL DECORATIONS FLOWER POWER It is possible to order anything from a simple artificial potted plant or fresh flowers each day, through to a replica rain forest with living plants and trees if required.
+It is possible to order anything from a simple artificial potted plant or fresh flowers each day through to a replica rain forest with living plants and trees if required.
+Some stands can appear to be quite sterile so softening the edges with planting can be very effective.
 Full details of options available will usually be in the exhibitor manual.
-With some of the customs restrictions on live plants and roots, it often makes more sense to hire than buy.
+With some of the customs restrictions on live plants and roots it often makes more sense to hire than buy.